|

 and that cultural goods and services only be considered in the FTAA in

+terms of the elimination of tariff barriers.
 B.- That the FTAA negotiations, in considering culturally related

 exceptions or reservations, include the new supports for this type of